ibexa/documentation-user/docs/shop_administration/manage_products.md

 # Products

-The product catalog enables handling of products offered in the shop, including their specifications, and pricing.
+The product catalog enables handling of products offered in the website, including their specifications, and pricing.

 The catalog is available in the left menu.